Xavalon/XamlStyler/README.md

 [![Join the chat at https://gitter.im/Xavalon/XamlStyler](https://badges.gitter.im/Xavalon/XamlStyler.svg)](https://gitter.im/Xavalon/XamlStyler?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-<sub>XAML Styler is a fork of Chris Chaochen's [XAML Styler](http://xamlstyler.codeplex.com).
-To support the efforts Chris has put into this awesome plugin, this fork will only officially support Visual Studio 2013 and later.
+<sub>This is a fork of the awesome plugin originally created by Chris Chaochen (http://xamlstyler.codeplex.com).
+To support the efforts Chris has put into this project, this fork will only officially support Visual Studio 2013 and later.
 For Visual Studio 2012 support please install Chris's version.<sub>

 ==========